 Application of Sophisticated integration and abstraction Integration and abstraction of concepts and Knowledge of concepts and ideas. ideas.
-(This is inclusive of, but not limited to, Kilowicage (This is inclusive of, but not limited to, appropriate use of issues, theories, practices, Note: Concepts are appropriate use of issues, theories, and learning experience.) inclusive of the HPE practices, and learning experience.) and rearring experience. underlying concepts practices, and rearring experience. (hauora, socio- Exceptional depth of understanding and a Theoretical and practical balance, although ecological perspective, attitudes and values, balanced response (theory and practice). limited viewpoints may have been considered. and health promotion), balancea response (incory and practice).
-(There is sufficient depth in some areas.) and topic-specific (There is summitted depart in some dreasily concepts.
-There is an expectation that the Complex syntheses of highly developed Logical syntheses of highly developed candidate draws from knowledge, concepts, and ideas. knowledge, concepts, and ideas. their own learning - ' ' ' experiences, which may Divergent ideas and independent Includes coherent conclusions related to include collection of primary data, and / or conclusions related to future actions to future actions to enhance well-being. personal reflections. enhance well-being.
+(This is inclusive of, but not limited to, Knowledge • • Nata Canconta ara (This is inclusive of, but not limited to, appropriate use of issues, theories, practices, Note: Concepts are inclusive of the HPE appropriate use of issues, theories, and learning experience.) underlying concepts practices, and learning experience.) (hauora, socio- ecological perspective, Exceptional depth of understanding and a Theoretical and practical balance, although attitudes and values, balanced response (theory and practice). limited viewpoints may have been considered. and health promotion), and topic-specific (There is sufficient depth in some areas.) concepts.
+There is an expectation that the Complex syntheses of highly developed Logical syntheses of highly developed candidate draws from knowledge, concepts, and ideas. knowledge, concepts, and ideas. their own learning experiences, which may include collection of Divergent ideas and independent Includes coherent conclusions related to primary data, and / or conclusions related to future actions to future actions to enhance well-being. personal reflections. enhance well-being.
 Communication Sophisticated and convincing Communicates convincingly through a communication.
 Supports argument with structured and coherent discussion that is relevant referenced evidence that provides supported with relevant referenced evidence. insight and illumination.
 Compelling argument that is sophisticated Logical development of argument that is well and logically developed. substantiated.
 Clear, precise, and / or creative use of Accurate use of terminology. terminology.
-A for each performance descriptor) and Rolow
+The Ludens and Chatens anta far luat Dalau.
+Cabalarabin /aaaraa af 2 ar A for each performance descriptor) and Rolow